 Don’t Lean Against the Chair’s Back

-When sitting in a chair and seeking a healthy and extended posture for meditating, it is often helpful to sit up without leaning out back against the back rest of the chair.
+When sitting in a chair and seeking a healthy and extended posture for meditating, it is often helpful to sit up without leaning our backs against the back rest of the chair.
 Sitting back against a chair’s back rest has us lose our upright and balanced alignment, and usually creates a rounded, slouched back.

-If our back does touch, it is helpful to sit in a straight back chair, or to have only the very base of the spine making contact with the back of the chair.
-And some times, if our back muscles aren’t very strong, we are injured, or could just use a rest, it can be helpful to put a cushion, a pillow, or a rolled up blanket as a wedge between the back of the chair and our lower back, so that we can both sit upright and have support.
+If our back does touch the chair, it can be helpful to make sure that we are sitting in a straight back chair, or to have only the very base of the spine making contact with the back of the chair.
+And some times, if we want to sit against something because our back muscles aren’t very strong, we are injured, or could just use a rest, it can be helpful to put a cushion, a pillow, or a rolled up blanket as a wedge between the back of the chair and our lower back, so that we can both sit upright and have support.

 Sitting without back support can be physically difficult at first, especially as we try to sit as upright as possible and to lift up the crown of our head as much as we can.
-This is often because we all have tight joints that cause muscles in the back to have grown contracted, numb, atrophied, and/or hyperextended from disuse or misuse, as we have sat either slumped over or overarched into a swayback.
+This is often because years of sitting either slumped over or overarched into a swaybackwe have created back muscles that have grown contracted, numb, atrophied, and/or hyperextended from disuse or misuse.

-So, it is common for new meditators to have their back muscles fatigue, spasm, or clench when they first sit fully upright for long periods of time without back support.
-But, this pain is not a sign of “doing something wrong”, but actually of progress being made.
+So, it is common for new meditators to have their back muscles fatigue, spasm, or clench when they first sit fully upright for long periods of time in a more healthy posture that is without back support.
+But, this pain is not a sign of “doing something wrong”, as it may at first seem, but instead actually a sign of progress being made.
 If the meditator keeps sitting in an upright sitting posture with spine extended, without reverting to depending on a wall or chair back for support, eventually the muscles of their back will stretch, open, strengthen, and generally rejuvenate.
 At that point, an upright self-supporting posture becomes more comfortable and easy.

 Angling the Pelvis Downward, with Hips Higher than Knees

-When we try to create elongation in the spine, however, we often find that we must first create a healthy positioning of our pelvis.
-This is what I personally have found to actually be the most important, vital, and foundational element of a seated meditation posture.
+Just as when we try to balance our head on our neck we often find that we must first elongate our spine, when we try to elongate our spine, we may find that we must first create a healthy positioning of our pelvis.
+This is what I personally have found to actually be the most important, vital, and foundational element of a healthy seated meditation posture.

 To achieve this proper slight downward tilt of the pelvis, we must have our hips elevated higher than knees.
 One general rule for seated meditation is: if you are having a difficult time extending the spine, then raise up your hips relative to your knees.
-Thus it is crucial to not sit in chairs where the seat angles up, and, if able, to use a chair where the seat angles slightly down.
-If the seat is level and our knees are still higher than our hips, then it helps to find a taller chair, or to give ourselves a bit more height and to lift our hips up by stacking cushions and blankets on top of the chair.
+To achieve this, it is crucial to not sit in chairs where the seat angles up, and, if able, to instead use a chair where the seat angles slightly down.
+If the seat is level and our knees are still higher than our hips, then it can help to find a taller chair, or to give ourselves a bit more height and to lift our hips up by stacking cushions and blankets on top of the chair.